ipfs/ipfs-blog/src/_blog/welcome-to-ipfs-news-176.md

 ---
 title: Welcome to IPFS News 176!
-description: Find out how Filebase uses IPFS to create a highly available, secure, & geo-redundant storage layer & more!
+description: Find out what’s coming next for IPFS and decentralized storage on v0.6.0 & more in IPFS News 176.
 author: Emily Vaughan
-date: 2022-04-20
+date: 2022-05-04
-permalink: "/weekly-175/"
+permalink: "/weekly-176/"
 translationKey: ''
 header_image: "/ipfsnews.png"
 tags:
-- libp2p
-- NFTs
-- weekly
+- IPLD

 ---
 ## **IPFS Project Roadmap v.0.6.0**

 @[youtube](9rlPkY0HntE)

-[**Tune in**](https://www.youtube.com/watch?v=9rlPkY0HntE) to Juan Benet’s in-depth look at what’s ahead for IPFS as it continues to make strides in providing the internet with a robust infrastructure for decentralized storage.
+[Tune in](https://www.youtube.com/watch?v=9rlPkY0HntE) to Juan Benet’s in-depth look at what’s ahead for IPFS as it continues to make strides in providing the internet with a robust infrastructure for decentralized storage.
 In v0.6.0, the protocol will move closer toward the goal to be the default tool for distributing large files, promoting end-to-end encryption, and supporting the evolution of a self-archiving and decentralized web.
-Watch the full [**presentation**](https://www.youtube.com/watch?v=9rlPkY0HntE)to learn more about what’s next for IPFS.
+Watch the full [presentation](https://www.youtube.com/watch?v=9rlPkY0HntE) to learn more about what’s next for IPFS.

 ## **Brand New on IPFS ✨**

-1. Check out [NFT.Storage](https://nft.storage/)’s new [NFTUp](https://nft.storage/blog/post/2022-04-05-announcing-nftup/) tool, an application that lets you easily drag and drop files and directories to the service.
-2. [Plebbit](https://plebbit.eth.link/#/) [received](https://medium.com/@plebbit/plebbit-receives-grant-from-protocol-labs-ipfs-eth2-filecoin-to-build-decentralized-reddit-3173413f274) a [Next Step Microgrant](https://github.com/ipfs/devgrants/issues/143) to build a decentralized alternative to Reddit using IPFS for storage.
-3. The [IPFS Meetup](https://lu.ma/IPFS.Devconnect) at [Devconnect](https://devconnect.org/) took place today, April 19th.
-Watch a [recording](https://www.youtube.com/watch?v=mOJOHed_X_M) of the event featuring talks and workshops from IPFS, Protocol Labs, and Fluence Labs.
-4. [DeveloperDAO](https://developerdao.notion.site/Getting-Started-with-Developer-DAO-2bddd332c51a4957b0b83f60f9fa4ebe) has announced the winners of the [Web3Con 2022](https://www.web3con.dev/hackathon) hackathon.
-[Check out](https://twitter.com/developer_dao/status/1515016114601795585?s=20&t=Tu7ARGECc7E47pjWlH0r2g) who won the IPFS and Filecoin bounties.
+1. Discover [Lurk](https://filecoin.io/blog/posts/introducing-lurk-a-programming-language-for-recursive-zk-snarks/), a new programming language for zk-Snarks that will enable data integrations with IPFS and IPLD.
+2. [Phoenix Guild](https://t.co/foOfR4jFqm) is working with IPFS and Filecoin for its ongoing Solidity bootcamp.
+Find out more on [Twitter](https://twitter.com/PhoenixGuildHQ/status/1520085628884783104).
+3. Agregore is a new web browser that integrates IPFS.
+[Read more](https://agregore.mauve.moe/blog/2022/04/ipfs-with-chromium) on how it’s able to run an IPFS gateway from within a Chromium application.
+4. You can now deploy and maintain your SNS+IPFS website with the 4EVERLAND hosting service.
+[Learn more](https://medium.com/4everland/deploy-your-sns-ipfs-website-on-4everland-in-3-minutes-cb828cf8ca4) in this tutorial.

 ## **Around the ecosystem 🌎**

-The [Paris P2P Festival](https://p2p.paris/en/#page-top) is happening from April 27th to May 1st.
-Join IPFS and lib2p2 core developers, maintainers, and a vibrant research community in the City of Light.
-[Get your ticket now](https://p2p.paris/en/event/festival-1/)!
+From May 2 - 22, [Gitcoin](https://gitcoin.co/) is [celebrating](https://twitter.com/gitcoin/status/1521040036694736896) the L2 Rollathon focused on scaling solutions.
+IPFS and Filecoin are among the virtual hackathon’s lead sponsors.
+[Register now](https://gitcoin.co/hackathon/rollathon/onboard)!

+Protocol Labs is sponsoring ETHGlobal’s [Hack Money](https://defi.ethglobal.com/) virtual DeFi hackathon - [apply now](https://hack.ethglobal.com/hackmoney2022) and take your chances at building the future of finance from May 6 - 27.

 [Register](https://gssoc.girlscript.tech/#card-1) for the GirlScript Summer of Code!
 The three-month long open-source program will continue until May 31st.
 Learn more on the [official website](https://gssoc.girlscript.tech/#about-gssoc).

-Watch this [tutorial](https://www.youtube.com/watch?v=9pUqOhORsYI) from the IPFS community to learn how to set up a publish/subscribe (pubsub) system using IPFS and libp2p for decentralized storage.

-Review the basics of IPFS with [Alex Gomez’](https://twitter.com/AlexWGomezz)s easy to understand [overview](https://www.one37pm.com/nft/what-is-ipfs) of the protocol on One37PM.

-Watch this [video](https://www.youtube.com/watch?v=oAczLvgDnTg) on how to keep your Rarible NFTs safe by pinning them on IPFS.
-You’ll learn how to use [Pinata](https://www.pinata.cloud/) to easily interact with the protocol.

-Learn how to create a Web3 blog with this [tutorial](https://www.youtube.com/watch?v=Pg54ouq3CjE) hosted by ETHGlobal.
-The video takes you through the steps for setting up the necessary smart contracts and integrating IPFS as a decentralized storage solution.
+The [Hedera](https://hedera.com/) community is celebrating its first Solidity smart contract hackathon, H22, with prizes for the best use cases of IPFS.
+The event is underway until May 16th.
+[Join now](https://hedera22.devpost.com/)!

+If you missed the IPFS Meetup at [EFDevconnect](https://devconnect.org/) in Amsterdam, don’t worry!
+You can catch up on all the presentations in this YouTube [playlist](https://www.youtube.com/playlist?list=PLuhRWgmPaHtTGmSx15xid6B_UMf5f2M-S).

+The [Functionland](https://fx.land/) Dev Team Update for April included important updates to its IPFS-based features like Fotos, Box, and Fula.
+Be sure to check out the [video report](https://www.youtube.com/watch?v=sAKym-u07e0).

+Don’t miss this [overview](https://www.youtube.com/watch?v=WcPqf4mWh4E) of the history of IPFS and Filecoin at the Chainlink Spring 2022 Hackathon.
+You’ll learn how decentralized storage has become an essential component of Web3 infrastructure.

+Learn how to build your own NFT app on IPFS with this [coding walkthrough](https://www.youtube.com/watch?v=xTnDTWHsbIs) featured at the Chainlink Spring 2022 Hackathon.

+Stay in the loop by watching this [recap](https://www.youtube.com/watch?v=F6XaEMOpVRA) of the All Hands meeting for the IPFS, Filecoin, Libp2p Ecosystem Work Group.
+Reach out to a**team@protocol.ai** to present in the next one.

 ## **Want to help build the new internet? 💼**